zitadel/zitadel/CONTRIBUTING.md

 The ZITADEL Team works with an agile product management methodology.
 You can find all the issues prioritized and ordered in the [product board](https://github.com/orgs/zitadel/projects/2/views/1).

-Every two weeks the team goes through new issues and decides on the priority, effort and if the issue is ready to start or goes in the backlog.
+### Sprint

+We want to deliver a new release every second week.
+So we plan everything in two-week sprints.
+Each Tuesday we estimate new issues and on Wednesday the last sprint will be reviewed and the next one will be planned.
+After a sprint ends a new version of ZITADEL will be released, and publish to [ZITADEL Cloud](https://zitadel.cloud) the following Monday.

-If it is something critical or urgent we will have a look at it earlier.
+If there are some critical or urgent issues we will have a look at it earlier, than the two weeks.
 To show the community the needed information, each issue gets attributes and labels.

-## About the attributes
+### About the attributes

 You can find the attributes on the project "Product Management".

-### State
+#### State

 The state should reflect the progress of the issue and what is going on right now.